 Certain commission amounts are subject to forfeiture in circumstances where a member has prepaid his or her premium for a future period of coverage and subsequently cancels his or her policy before the completion of that period.
 We estimate and record an allowance for these forfeitures based on historical cancellation experience using data provided on commission statements.
 The forfeitures are typically reported to us by health insurance carriers one to two months after the commission is reported and paid to us by the carrier.
 Our estimate of the allowance for forfeitures includes an estimate of both the reporting time lag and the forfeiture amount.
 Changes in our historical trends would result in changes to our estimated forfeitures in future periods.
-There were no changes in our average forfeiture rates or reporting time lag during the three months ended March 31, 2008 and 2009, which had a material impact on our allowance for forfeitures.
+There were no changes in our average forfeiture rates or reporting time lag during the three and six months ended June 30, 2008 and 2009, which had a material impact on our allowance for forfeitures.

 In addition to the commission revenue we derive from the sale of health insurance products, we derive revenue from our online sponsorship advertising program and from licensing the use of our ecommerce technology.
 Our sponsorship advertising program allows carriers to purchase advertising space in specific markets in a sponsorship area on our website.
 In return, we are typically paid a monthly fee, which is recognized over the period that advertising is displayed, and often a performance fee based on metrics such as submitted health insurance applications.
 Our technology licensing business allows carriers the use of our ecommerce platform to offer their own health insurance policies on their websites and agents to utilize our technology to power their online quoting, content and application submission processes.
-Typically, we are paid a one-time implementation fee, which we recognize on a straight-line basis over the estimated term of the customer relationship (generally the initial term of the agreement), commencing once the technology is available for use by the third party, and a performance fee based on metrics such as submitted health are either measured based on data tracked by us, or based on data tracked by the third party.
+Typically, we are paid a one-time implementation fee, which we recognize on a straight-line basis over the estimated term of the customer relationship (generally the initial term of the agreement), commencing once the technology is available for use by the third party, and a performance fee based on metrics such as submitted health insurance applications.
+The metrics used to calculate performance fees for both sponsorship advertising and technology licensing are based on performance criteria that are either measured based on data tracked by us, or based on data tracked by the third party.
 In instances where the performance criteria data is tracked by us, we recognize revenue in the period of performance.
 In instances where the performance criteria data is tracked by us, we recognize revenue in the period of performance.
 In instances where the performance criteria data is tracked by us, we recognize revenue in the period of performance.
 In instances where the performance criteria data is tracked by us, we recognize revenue in the period of performance.
-In instances where the performance criteria data is tracked by us, we recognize revenue in the period of performance.
-In instances where the performance criteria data is tracked by us, we recognize revenue in the period of performance.
-In instances where the performance criteria data is tracked by us, we recognize revenu
+In instances where the performance criteria data is tracked by us, with a detailed statement containing the data that is tracked by the third party.